SourceLabOrg/kafka-webview/README.md

       ## Disabled by default.
       enabled: false

+      ## Example values defined below, adjust as needed.
       ## How to find user records
       userDnPattern: "uid={0},ou=people"

+      ## The attribute in which the password is stored.
+      passwordAttribute: "userPassword"

       ## Where to find user group membership
       groupSearchBase: "ou=groups"
       groupRoleAttribute: "cn"

-      ## URL/Hostname for your LDAP server
-      url: "ldap://your.ldap.host:8389/dc=example,dc=org"

-      ## The attribute in which the password is stored.
-      passwordAttribute: "userPassword"

       ## How passwords are validated, must implement PasswordEncoder interface
       passwordEncoderClass: "org.springframework.security.crypto.password.LdapShaPasswordEncoder"